Akumarus/NCL/README.md

-h1 NCL(Negative Correlation Learning)
+NCL(Negative Correlation Learning)
 =====================
-NCL (negative correlation learning) - algorithm for training ensamble neural network.
+NCL (Negative Correlation Learning) - algorithm for training ensamble neural network.
 Project on the course of neuroevolutionary algorithms at the National Research Tomsk Polytechnic University.

 # Packages
 -----